yashu1wwww/Youtube-Auto-Like-Subscribe-Comments/README.md

 After download the folder extract it and open cmd and enter Python If You Find Python Version

+Open cmd and enter
+ pip install random
-Then enter pip install undetected_chromedriver in cmd and hit enter button (internet connection will be in on)
+ and hit enter button internet connection must be on

-and enter pip install random in cmd and hit enter button

 After download the chromedriver(https://chromedriver.chromium.org/downloads extract these to downloaded folder)and with matches your chrome version of your pc and

-enter comment.py in cmd on that particular folder or double click on comment.py....
+enter lsc.py in cmd on that particular folder or double click on lsc.py....

 👉Python Install Setup=https://youtu.be/4bUOrMj88Pc